lakiw/pcfg_cracker/docs/source/next_function.rst

     -E.g: Not allowed: Trans1 -> ReplacementA; Trans2 -> ReplacementA

-  - Disclaimer: In practice, most password based grammars are ambigous due to feautres like representing keyboard walks.
-For the purposes of discussing the "Next" algoirhtm though, we're going to ignore thoses.
+  - Disclaimer: In practice, most password based grammars are ambiguous due to features like representing keyboard walks.
+For the purposes of discussing the "Next" algorithm though, we're going to ignore those.

 2. The grammar does not contain recursion